mithunpaul08/fever-baselines/README.md

 ```

+##Logging
+Logs are written into `general_log.txt` in the home directory.

+## Annotation
-### Annotation means it will take a given data dump (eg:dev) and annotate it with `pyprocessors` to create lemmas, pos tags etc. This is inturn provided as input to the actual training code.
+means it will take a given data dump (eg:dev) and annotate it with `pyprocessors` to create lemmas, pos tags etc. This is inturn provided as input to the actual training code.
 Refer example below.
-#### Example:
+##### Example:
 If you want to annotate the fever data set with pyprocessors your config will look like:

 ```